Seteco/Somorrostro/Installation.md

     You can stop and start netdata at any point.
 Netdata saves on exit its round robbin database to `/var/cache/netdata` so that it will continue from where it stopped the last time.

-To access the web site for all graphs, go to:
+Access to the web site, for all graphs, is by default on port `19999`, so go to:

  ```
  http://127.0.0.1:19999/